rahulbelekar/TheMovieDatabase/README.md

 2. Detail page of selected movie -> Done
 3. Fullscreen plyback of trailer on click of "Watch Trailer" -> Done
 4. Offile mode handling -> Done
-5. Search functionality -> Not Done
-6. iPad and iPhone, Portrait and Landscape support -> Done
+5. iPad and iPhone, Portrait and Landscape support -> Done